AndieWill510/tinydoor/Options/053-the-fire-was-not-the-lesson.md

 I was also being measured by it.

-My value was tied to whether they performed correctly.
+My value, my self worth, tied to whether they performed correctly.

-My value was also judged against the same neurotypical productivity standard.

-Both.

-That word is the room.

-Not just parent watching harm.

-Not just Autistic person receiving harm.

-Both.

 ## Reframe

-The fire was not the lesson.
+The fire -- of my life that ended -- was not the lesson.

 The fire was the system that made value contingent.

-You are okay if you resemble the approved child.
+> My kids were okay if you resemble the approved person.

-You are okay if your children resemble the approved children.
+> I was okay if my children resemble the approved person.

-You are okay if the house can point to your output and call it proof.

 That is not safety.